Notice of a Change Healthcare Third-Party Incident

 Your circadian rhythm is set by the timing and amount of bright light exposure a person gets during the day.
 “With DST, between March and November, your body is exposed to less morning light and more evening light, which can throw off your circadian rhythm,” states Dr. Zee.

-When your internal clock is out of sync with the sun's clock, you can feel tired in the morning and awake in the evening.
+When your internal clock is out of sync with the sun’s clock, you can feel tired in the morning and awake in the evening.
 By throwing off your circadian rhythm, you also throw off your sleep homeostasis.
-As a result, your sleep health is at stake, along with a number of functions in your body.
+As a result, your sleep health is at stake, along with a number of functions in your body, including your metabolism and mental health.

-"If we adopt permanent standard time, our internal clocks will more likely be in sync with the rotation of the Earth, seasonal changes and the sun clock," proclaims Dr. Zee.
+“If we adopt permanent standard time, our internal clocks will more likely be in sync with the rotation of the Earth, seasonal changes and the sun clock,” says Dr. Zee.

-"We know that sleep deprivation is bad for your physical and cognitive health," notes Dr. Zee.
-She explains that the transition to DST can create short-term health problems — sleep issues, fatigue and changes in blood pressure — that feel like prolonged jet lag.
-"Late starters," or those who wake up later in the morning, as well as teenagers, who tend to be night owls, are more vulnerable to these effects because they already sleep through more hours of natural morning light.
+“We know that sleep deprivation is bad for your physical and cognitive health,” notes Dr. Zee.
+She explains that the transition to daylight saving time can create short-term health problems — sleep issues, fatigue and changes in blood pressure — that feel like traveling to another time zone, or prolonged jet lag.
+“Late starters,” or those who wake up later in the morning, as well as teenagers, who tend to be night owls, are more vulnerable to these effects because they already sleep through more hours of natural morning light.
 DST can further throw off their circadian rhythms.

-Additionally, DST can have long-term health effects.
+Additionally, daylight saving time can have long-term health effects.
 Studies show that DST is linked to:

 1. Depression